imranalley/profile/content/standups/ws-4/index.md

 ---
 title: "DevOps Platform Engineering for GitHub"
 date: 2023-11-24
-series: ["Weekly Standups"]
+series: ["Standups"]
 series_order: 4
-description: "Weekly Standup #4"
+description: "Standup #4"
-summary: "Weekly Standup #4"
+summary: "Standup #4"
-tags: ["weekly standup", "platform engineering"]
+tags: ["standup", "platform engineering"]
 ---
 {{< lead >}}
-Welcome to my weekly standups - a series where I share what I'm working on, thoughts rummaging around in my head, and what I'm excited for next week! 🚀
+Welcome to my standups - a series where I share what I'm working on, thoughts rummaging around in my head, and what I'm excited for! 🚀
 {{< /lead >}}

 ## What I'm working on